 Of course I like to say we had the best B&B in town, but as you well know by now, we sold our inn just 3 1/2 years in to our lives as innkeepers.
 Although we went in with a ten-year plan, the universe presented us with a life-changing opportunity and we took that leap of faith and never looked back.
 When it’s right, it’s right.

-Guests might take a long walk in Lithia Park, or a regional guided tour, or explore the burgeoning wine region, or take a hike to the top of Table Rock Mountain, or enjoy a day on the Rogue River.
-With such a filling breakfast guests quite often skip lunch and just head back to their accommodation for late afternoon tea and cookies.
+Guests might take a long walk in Lithia Park, or a regional guided tour.
+Or, guests might explore the burgeoning wine region, or take a hike to the top of Table Rock Mountain.
+Even better enjoy a day on the Rogue River.
+With such a filling breakfast guests quite often skip lunch.
+They might head back to their accommodation for late afternoon tea and cookies.
 Then, it’s out to dinner and an evening theater performance.
 What could be better?

 The Rogue Valley